moxin-org/Moxin-LLM/benchmark/README.md

 llama pretraining with `gemini, batch_size=16, sequence_length=4096, gradient_checkpoint=True, flash_attn=True`.

 #### a.
 Running environment

-This experiment was performed on 4 computing nodes with 32 A800/H800 80GB GPUs in total for LLaMA-1 65B or LLaMA-2 70B.
-The nodes are
-connected with RDMA and GPUs within one node are fully connected with NVLink.
+This experiment was performed on 4 computing nodes with 32 L40S GPUs in total for LLaMA-2 7B.
+The nodes are connected with RDMA and GPUs within one node are fully connected with NVLink.

 #### b.
 Running command